mraiser/flow/README.md

 # Flow
 The Flow language is a 3D visual dataflow language, which is based loosely on the Prograph programming language (https://en.wikipedia.org/wiki/Prograph).
+Flow allows you to construct a diagram of how data flows through your application, and then execute it.
 The official IDE for the Flow language is Newbound (https://github.com/mraiser/newbound).

 ### Introductory Video:
 [![Watch the video](https://img.youtube.com/vi/j7S5__ObWis/maxresdefault.jpg)](https://youtu.be/5vZKR4FGJyU)
 https://youtu.be/5vZKR4FGJyU